 Thus, Protestantism taught that you can interpret the Bible individually and that you retain the right to freely promulgate (in whichever form) your convictions of truth.
 By this, the system of ‘imprimaturs’ was thoroughly overturned.

 However, within the 16th Century among Protestants themselves, this false system of censorship by men pretending to bestow upon fellow men the authority to publish religious books was still prevalent.
 Calvin denied Sebastian Castellio his imprimatur and thus the latter’s French translation of the Bible couldn’t be published.
-In fact, Calvin had a strong theocratic hold over Geneva that “No book could be printed within the walls of the city without his imprimatur” (Zweig, Stefan “Erasmus & The Right to Heresy” page 241, 242)
+In fact, Calvin had a strong theocratic hold over Geneva that “No book could be printed within the walls of the city without his imprimatur” (Zweig, Stefan “Erasmus & The Right to Heresy” p.
+241, 242)

 In another instance we read that “During one of the customary house-to-house visitations in Geneva, two burghers were found conning a book which lacked Calvin’s imprimatur… The two readers were promptly brought before the Consistory.
-Dreading thumbscrew and rack, they hastened to acknowledge that one of Castellio’s nephews had lent them this Conseil” (ibid. page 356, 357)
+Dreading thumbscrew and rack, they hastened to acknowledge that one of Castellio’s nephews had lent them this Conseil” (ibid. p.
+356, 357)

-Thus, while declaring himself a Protestant; Calvin maintained a Papistic hold upon the people exercising censorship powers similar to those of the Roman Catholic magisterium, which can only be sustained under the error of human infallibility.
+Thus, while declaring himself a Protestant; Calvin maintained a Papistic hold upon the people exercising censorship powers similar or worse to those of the Roman Catholic magisterium, which can only be sustained under the error of human infallibility.

 In these days of the proclamation of the 3 angels’ messages, a similar spirit is creeping in.
 It is not only limiting the liberties of people as it appoints others as popes but sets bounds on men as to what they ought to teach and not to teach.
 For Gods’ grace that men will be awakened from this lurking danger in order that they may fully proclaim the truth.